Editor's Note: The latest version of this ranking and research was released on September 27, 2022. Read our coverage here.

 And how can we rank the top 10 most powerful cyber countries on planet earth?

-A group of researchers at Harvard University makes all of these things possible through a new benchmark report called the National Cyber Power Index.
+A group of researchers at Harvard University makes all of these things possible through a benchmark report called the National Cyber Power Index, released in September 2020.

 Ranking the 10 most powerful cyber nations in the world